 In addition the GBA is keen to support players who look to represent the island at Commonwealth Games level.
 In 2014 Guernsey was well represented by a team of four: Elena Johnson, Gayle Lloyd, Danny Penney and Stuart Hardy.

 Guernsey always sends a team to the Island Games, where we have a good history of strong results, with Guernsey winning the team competition in 2017 along with strong individual performances.
 Selection for the Island Games is open to all however, there are a set of criteria to meet including representing the island, commitment to the county team and participation in the local leagues.
-The next Island Games takes place in 2019 and Guernsey is hosting the event in 2021
+The next Island Games takes place in 2021 which Guernsey is hosting, restrictions permitting

 In addition to these tournaments, Guernsey has a strong rivalry with Jersey, with inter-island competitions held annually at junior, senior and veteran level.

 Please view our GBA Calendar 2020-21 for all the training dates and tournament dates for our island teams.

 The Guernsey Badminton Association enters teams into the English county leagues every year.
 This year, due to a decline in numbers interested in attending county training, Guernsey has one team in the county championships, in division 3.
 The potential for a second team will be reassessed before the new season, with the possibility for a development team to enter the bottom tier of the league.